Greg-T8/Notebook/topics/technologies/defender.md

 #### Defender for Cloud

-Microsoft Defender for Cloud is a cloud-native application protection platform (CNAPP) that is made up of security measures and practices that are designed to protect cloud-based applications from cyber threats and vulnerabilities.
+Microsoft Defender for Cloud, formerly known as Azure Security Center, is a cloud-native application protection platform (CNAPP) that is made up of security measures and practices that are designed to protect cloud-based applications from cyber threats and vulnerabilities.
 Defender for Cloud combines the following capabilities:

 - A development security operations (DevSecOps) solution that unifies security management at the code level across multi-cloud and multi-pipeline environments
 - A cloud security posture management (CSPM) solution that surfaces actions you can take to prevent breaches